LatentVectors/frametv/apps/sync-service/README.md

 ## Token Management

-The service automatically saves the TV authentication token to `../../data/tv_token.txt` (relative to the sync service directory, which resolves to `./data/tv_token.txt` at the project root).
+The pairing CLI tool saves the TV authentication token to `../../data/tv_token.txt` (relative to the sync service directory, which resolves to `./data/tv_token.txt` at the project root).

-After the first successful authorization, you won't need to enter the PIN again unless the token expires or is deleted.
+After the first successful pairing, you won't need to enter the PIN again unless the token expires or is deleted.
+The sync service will automatically use the saved token for all sync operations.

-### PIN Authorization Note

-The `samsungtvws` library handles PIN authorization automatically when the token file doesn't exist.
-However, the library may require interactive PIN entry via console for the initial authorization.
-If the `/authorize` endpoint doesn't work programmatically, you may need to:

-1. Run a one-time authorization script interactively to generate the token file
-2. Once the token file exists, the service will use it automatically for all subsequent connections

-The token file will be created automatically after successful authorization and can be reused for future connections.

 ## Error Handling